geekan/MetaGPT/examples/di/InfiAgent-DABench/README.md

 ## How to run
 ```
 python run_InfiAgent-DABench_sigle.py --id x   # run a task
-python run_InfiAgent-DABench_all.py    # run all tasks
+python run_InfiAgent-DABench_all.py    # Run all tasks serially
+python run_InfiAgent-DABench.py    # Run all tasks in parallel
 ```